Nasir4696/css-code/README.md

-# css-code
+# CSS-code
-How to use inline , internal and external css
+How to use inline, internal and external CSS